 Ticket prices for the train vary based on the fare class, whether you take an InterCity (IC) or high-speed train, and if you purchase a reserved seat.
-The trip duration ranges from 1 hr 50 min to nearly 3 hours, depending on which train you take.
+The trip duration ranges from under 2 hours to nearly 3 hours, depending on which train you take.

 You can also take the bus between downtown Kaiserslautern and Frankfurt airport.
 The trip takes less than 2 hours and you purchase your tickets in advance or on the bus (the latter is more expensive).

 Click here to compare schedules and pricing for the train and bus and to purchase tickets.